Friday, 15 July 2022

 Graph Theory: Pure or Applied Mathematics?

-Graph Theory worries about the study of the graphs.
-That connects nicely to Topology and Geometry, and therefore to what we traditionally call Pure Mathematics.
+Graph Theory worries about the study of graphs.
+That connects nicely to Topology and Geometry and therefore to what we traditionally call Pure Mathematics.

 For those who have doubts: